henrylethe/Self-Bak-Shell/README.md

 # Self-Bak-Shell
-A bunch of self-use install guides for CentOS 7.
+A bunch of self-use installation guides for CentOS 7.